marookobiah/git_hub-demo/README.md

 this is a repo to practice git and git hub

-we giving it our all
+we giving it our all!